 Japanese candlestick structure has one tremendous advantage over the conventional bar.
 A regular bar is just a vertical line, whereas the candlestick has a rectangular “real body,” making it literally bigger.
 When the close is higher than the open, the real body is white.
 When the close is lower than the open, the real body is back.
-A series of bodies all one color has an immediate visual impact.
+A series of bodies all in one color has an immediate visual impact.

 A candlestick bar emphasizes the open and the close rather than the high and the low, as in regular bars.
 The candlestick consists of a rectangle named the real body.
 The high and low are depicted by vertical lines projecting from the top and bottom of the real body.
-These are named shadows, although you will also see other names, like wick (as in candlewick), and tail.
+These are named shadows, although you will also see other names, like wick (as in candlewick) and tail.

-The top of the real body is either the open or the close, and you know immediately whether sentiment was positive or negative because if the real body is white, the close was above the open.
+The top of the real body is either the open or the close, and you know immediately whether the sentiment was positive or negative because if the real body is white, the close was above the open.
 A black candle means the close was lower than the open.
-When you see a series of white candles, you know that this means the close is consistently higher than the open, and conversely, a series of black bars implies on-going negative sentiment.
+When you see a series of white candles, you know that this means the close is consistently higher than the open, and conversely, a series of black bars implies an ongoing negative sentiment.

 As you can see on the two figures below, a black candlestick and a white one are identical in every way except the open and close are reversed:

 The bigger the real body, the more buying or selling pressure.
 A short candlestick means not much action either way.
 A small real body implies a lack of directional conviction by traders.
 A candlestick named the doji has the open and close the same or nearly the same, signifying indecisiveness.